Lung transplantSolid organ transplant - lung

 - Tissue typing, to help make sure your body will not reject the donated lung

-If your transplant team believes that you are a good candidate for lung transplantation, you will be put on a national waiting list.
+Good candidates for transplant are put on a regional waiting list.
 Your place on the waiting list is based on a number of factors, including:

 - What type of lung problems you have